pearcej/cpp4python/_sources/Turtles/check_yourself.rst

   :feedback_a: Correct!
   :feedback_b: Incorrect!

-  Can you have more than one turtle on one screen?
+  You can have more than one turtle on one screen.